 Electric bike riders are always looking for ways to make their ride safer, more comfortable, and more efficient.
-And, quite frankly, there’s more safety gear and helpful items that can be added to an electric bicycle than you might think.
+And, quite frankly, there are more safety gear and helpful items that can be added to an electric bicycle than you might think.

 You need a helmet for safety, a bag to carry your items in, and even lights to keep you visible on the road at night.
 But what other things do electric bike riders need?

-I’ve compiled the top-recommended gear and accessories for electric bike owners, both from my own experience and from researching products and reading reviews.
+I’ve compiled recommended gear and accessories for electric bike owners, both from my own experience and from researching products and reading reviews.

 First, I’ll show you the seven accessories or gear you absolutely need to ride safely and enjoy a stress-free day on your e-bike.
 And I’ll show you the best, most highly rated options I’ve found for each on Amazon.

-Then I’ll point out what other accessories you might like to have to make e-biking more comfortable and convenient.
+Then I’ll point out other affordable accessories to use to make e-biking more comfortable and convenient.

 1. E-Bike Helmets

 Always wear a helmet while you ride any bike, but especially an electric bike.
 Why?!
 You’re riding faster than you ever would on a regular bike!
 And most likely much farther distances when you ride.
 So, your chances of getting into an accident increase.

 But, in my book, any chance of head injury is too much.

 Just because you’re an adult and not legally required to wear one doesn’t mean your head is any less susceptible to injury than a child’s.